mohamedahmed-1980/mohamedahmed-1980/README.md

 ## Hello everyone
--I am a Front-End Developer proficient in JavaScript, React, and Next.js, with additional experience in NodeJS,
+- I am a Front-End Developer proficient in JavaScript, React, and Next.js, with additional experience in NodeJS,
 - MySQL, MongoDB, Express, and Handlebars.js
 ## Languages and technologies
 - HTML
 - Css